top of page

 The first list

 Grab the largest piece of paper you can find.
-While you’re at it, find a pen or pencil with the finest point because you’re about to write with the smallest lettering you can manage.
-This is because your list will be very long.
+Find a pen or pencil with the finest point because you’re about to write a very long list.

 Then hide the list somewhere for a few days.
 Do not analyze it or even read what you wrote.
 Don’t think about it, and don’t show it to anyone.
 After a few days, retrieve the list and add any additional fears that come to mind.